ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 # Security Considerations

 This section elaborates on the security considerations associated with the implementation of cursor pagination in SCIM.
-This draft is under the same security and privacy considerations of those described in RFC 7644.
-It is imperative that implementers consider the following security aspects to safeguard against both deliberate attacks and inadvertent misuse that may compromise the system's security posture.
+This document is under the same security and privacy considerations of those described in [RFC7644].
+It is imperative that implementers additionally consider the following security aspects to safeguard against both deliberate attacks and inadvertent misuse that may compromise the system's security posture.

 ## Threat Model and Security Environment